 OMICS Data Analysis

 The study of cellular systems using so-called OMICs technologies that aim to monitor an entire complement of a particular level of molecular organization has become standard practice in modern biological research.
 The application and development of genomics, transcriptomics, proteomics, and metabolomics methods constitutes an integral part of the research activities at the MPI-MP as well.
 The bioinformatics group contributes to the analysis of the generated large and complex datasets.
 By integrating diverse datasets across multiple levels of molecular organization, we wish to deduce and understand the principles governing molecular processes in living systems.
-Here, advanced statistical concepts, network analysis approaches, and the machine learning methods are being used and developed.
+Here, advanced statistical concepts, network analysis approaches, and machine learning methods, including so-called deep learning methods, are being used and developed.

 Focus area Genomics